 I have no idea how real this is, but Yoshinaga-sensei is pretty convinced that getting old and worn out it pretty much the worst thing that can happen to a hot gay boi.
 In fact, it might be grounds for suicide.
-I mean, really, when your cute, younger bar hook-up is horrified that a geezer like you wants to bottom?
+I mean, really, when you’re cute, younger bar hook-up is horrified that a geezer like you wants to bottom?
 Dude, you might as well die.

 I mean, really, so you lost your piano talent?
 That’s not really why you’re sad.
 You’re devastated by the fact that you can’t pull like you used to.

 Seriously, that is the thematic arc of this story.
 So… it’s a little SAD.

 Also, Yoshinaga-sensei seems to also have built in a subliminal message that cigarette smoking makes you gay.
 In the first chapter, our two heroes first bond in high school over the fact that when the chemistry teacher has forgotten her matches, they’re the two who automatically reach for their lighters when she promises she won’t tell on anyone who can provide.
 Here in “Pianist” sad old piano player dude has fantasies of hooking up with the young kid who approaches him with a carton of cigarettes–see young kid recently quit, so, you know, someone should have them.

 Young kid keeps coming up with reasons to give sad piano player more smoking paraphernalia to the point that sad piano player is pretty convinced that young kid is super hot for him.